emilecourthoud/emilecourthoud/README.md

 - [Barbarossa](https://barbarossa-app.vercel.app/) - Your AI voice agent that answers to unwanted calls (work in progress)
 - [Space tracker](https://www.emilecourthoud.com/space-tracker) - Graphics and animations depicting the history of space exploration (work in progress)
 - [Learn Smart app](https://www.emilecourthoud.com/blogs/impact-of-ai-on-education-and-learn-smart) - App to learn with support of AI (archived)

+If you wanna know more about me, check my [LinkedIn](https://www.linkedin.com/in/emile-courthoud/).